- Changes to deanery approval of MTI(p) posts - February 2021

 - Step 5 – When the MTI(p) doctor leaves post

-There is concern among the statutory education bodies, in medical and surgical specialties primarily, that UK trainees who have been redeployed during covid-19 will need to take up additional placements that MTI doctors would ordinarily take up.
+There is concern among the statutory education bodies, in medical and surgical specialties primarily, that UK trainees who have been redeployed during COVID-19 will need to take up additional placements that MTI doctors would ordinarily take up.

 The RCPCH does not feel at present that paediatrics is likely to be adversely affected, and that what impact there is will differ greatly on a regional basis.
 In most cases MTI(p) Fellows enhance the UK trainee experience by supporting services, increasing capacity and sharing their unique knowledge and experiences with their UK counterparts.
-However, we are now strongly recommending that NHS employers secure deanery approval for posts in advance of going out for interview.
+However, we now strongly recommend that NHS employers secure deanery approval for posts in advance of going out for interview.

 By approving posts in advance, it will avoid potential disappointment for applicants, but also – crucially – disruption to employers looking to plan ahead with their rota staffing.
 Our team recognise the importance of this and will work with you to ensure the process is as smooth as possible.